freidamachoi/metabase-bi/docs/metabase/camvio/models/APPOINTMENTS_WITH_ORDERS_AND_TICKETS.md

   - Excludes `SERVICELINE_NUMBER = '0'` or `'0000000000'` (invalid service line numbers)
   - Excludes NULL `SERVICELINE_NUMBER`
 - **CTEs**:
+  - `serviceline_creating_order`: Finds the service order that created each serviceline (used to populate ORDER_ID for trouble tickets)
   - `base_data`: UNION ALL of service orders and trouble tickets
   - `feature_aggregates`: Aggregated feature pricing for service orders
 - **Joins**: